rasvob/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/README.md

 You can find more details about the course at [my homel](https://homel.vsb.cz/~svo0175/).

-Feel free to [contact me](radek.svoboda@vsb.cz) if you have any questions or want to discuss any topic from the course 😊
+Feel free to [contact me]<radek.svoboda@vsb.cz> if you have any questions or want to discuss any topic from the course 😊

 All authorship is mentioned where possible.